GeoJSON to Protobuf Mapping for Spatial Webhooks

-Protobuf efficiency begins at the schema level.
-GeoJSON’s flexible, deeply nested structure maps poorly to flat protobuf messages, so we use oneof fields to represent geometry variants and repeated fields for coordinate arrays.
-Field numbering should follow a logical progression to preserve backward compatibility as new geometry types are introduced.
+Protobuf efficiency begins at the schema.
+GeoJSON’s flexible, deeply nested structure maps poorly to flat messages, so model geometry variants with oneof and coordinate arrays with repeated fields.
+Number fields in a logical progression and reserve numbers for anything you remove, so older consumers stay binary-compatible.

 syntax = "proto3";